davidangelov/hpce-2015-cw2/readme.md

-This is the convention for getting a makefile to remove everything it has built, but _only_ the things it has built - all source files will be untouched.
+This is the convention for getting a makefile to remove everything it has built, but _only_ the things it has build - all source files will be untouched.
 You'll see that all the object files have disappeared (what a waste!).

 Now do: